marasco/l5scaffold/readme.md

 Hi, this is a scaffold generator for Laravel 5.2.
 (Laravel scaffold for Laravel 5.1? change branch to laravel-5.1 )

+This is a fork from Fernando Brito (laralib/l5scaffold)

 ## Usage